 - ACGME accredited 4 year categorical program

-- 5 residents per PGY year (full complement by 2023) High levels of procedure exposure compared to national average (per 2018-19 graduate case log date)
+- 5 residents per PGY year (full complement as of July 1, 2020) High levels of procedure exposure compared to national average (per 2018-19 graduate case log date)

 - 98%ile for programming and 97%ile for refilling intrathecal baclofen pumps